SorensenUCSC/CSE211-fa2023/projects/nushell/index.md

 ### ANTLR Tutorials

-The main ANTLR code that parses the tree (but not the grammar itself) was copied from [this blog post](https://jason.whitehorn.us/blog/2021/02/08/getting-started-with-antlr-for-python/)
+The main ANTLR skeleton code that parses the tree (but not the grammar itself) was copied from [this blog post](https://jason.whitehorn.us/blog/2021/02/08/getting-started-with-antlr-for-python/)

 Thses tutorials are also great!